joelhawksley/identity/components-2020/slides.md

 ^ most work has come from the community

-^ two dozen contributors
+^ over three dozen contributors

-^ seven or eight countries
+^ all over the world

 ^ Some cool contributions include: